dannyniu/powerhash/README.md

 - **Compatibile**.
 The HTTP `GET` requests are best protected by PowerHash.
-All that site developer have to do is the include the "powerhash-main.php" at the very beginning of your web pages.
+All that site developer have to do is the include the "powerhash-main.php" at the very beginning of the web pages, and it doesn't require any special query parameters and is therefore URL-transparent.
 That's just for textual assets, and if you needs to serve media assets such as images or videos, you can use the PHP `readfile` function or the `byteserve` function from

 > https://github.com/dannyniu/byte-serving-php